xalima99/Joblist/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This a simple Job list app made with React, bootstrap and the Github Job API.

 ## Available Scripts